-- a.
-Fine revenue is recognized in the period to which the cash has been received as ultimately collection cannot be reasonably assured until payments received. - b.
-Interest and other income is recognized in the period it is earned.
+Fine revenue is recognized in the period to which the cash has been received as ultimately collection cannot be reasonably assured until payments received.

 Pension Plan

 The Town is an employer member of the Ontario Municipal Employees Retirement System (OMERS), which is a multi-employer, defined benefit pension plan.
 The Board of Trustees, representing plan members and employers, is responsible for overseeing the management of the pension plan, including investment of assets and administration of the benefits.
 The Town has adopted defined contribution plan accounting principles for the Plan because insufficient information is available to apply defined benefit plan accounting principles.
 The Town records as pension expense the amount paid to OMERS during the year plus any amounts owing to OMERS for the year end.